 The adoption of an approach to transition in a country reflected the socio-political condition in that country at the time of transition.
 When the transition began, the communist parties in East Asia were firm in control and their purpose was to improve the system rather than replacing the system, while in EEFSU, the communist parties as well as socialist ideology had already collapse.
 However, the adoptions of a specific approach may also reflect cultural differences.
 For the transition from a wartime economy after the World War II, the Germany adopted a big bang approach and Japan adopted a gradual approach (Teranishi 1994).
 In the 1950s, over 90 percent of manufacturing outputs in Taiwan was produced by the state sector.
 Instead of privatizing the SOEs, Taiwan allowed the private enterprises to grow and to become gradually a dominate sector (Lau 1993).
-The Asian culture stresses pragmatism, values measures that will bring Pareto improvement in an incremental manner, and tends to twist the ideology to fit the reality instead of the other way around.47 Western society seems to be more ideology oriented than the Asian society.
-Drawing on the history of the last three centuries of England and other Western economies, Schultz (1977), finds that the alteration and establishment of various distinct political-economic institutional arrangements in the Western society were induced or shaped by the dominant social thoughts in those times.
+The Asian culture stresses pragmatism, values measures that will bring Pareto improvement in an incremental manner, and tends to twist the ideology to fit the reality instead of the other way around.51 Western society seems to be more ideology oriented than the Asian society.
+Drawing on the history of the last three centuries of England and other Western economies, Schultz (1977), finds that the alteration and establishment of various distinct politicaleconomic institutional arrangements in the Western society were induced or shaped by the dominant social thoughts in those times.
 In addition to the collapse of communist parties, the adoption of a big bang approach in EEFSU reflected the influence of prevailing "capitalist triumphalism" in the society (Wiles 1995).
 A dominant social thought may not be the "correct" one in the sense that the solution embodied in the thought will lead to a higher income growth rate and more desirable income distribution.
 Fundamentally, social thought is limited by the bounded rationality of the human mind.
 When the transition in the EEFSU started, Western policy advisers thought the process was a well-trodden path (Sachs 1993, p.
 2) and it was possible to jump to a market economy.
 The experience in EEFSU now shows that, even though a big bang approach is adopted, the transition from a centrally planned economy to a market economy will still be a slow, gradual process (World Bank 1996, Lavigne 1995, chapter 10).
 If the gradual nature of a transition process had been known to the majority of people at the beginning of reform, the approach adopted in EEFSU might have been different.

 The lessons of the China's transition, that were summarized in Section 3, may be useful for designing reform policies in other economies where the Soviet-type heavy-industry-oriented strategy or other similar development strategies have been adopted under capital-scarce conditions.
-The lessons may also be useful for EEFSU, because their transition to a market economy has not completed yet.
-However, it is important to recognize the difference in the stages of development, endowment structures, political systems, and cultural heritage in each country.
-To be effective, the actual reform measures should take the economy's initial conditions into consideration and exploit all favorable factors within and without the economy.
-Therefore, the specific design and sequence of reforms in an economy should be "induced" rather than "imposed".
-A simple transplantation of successful measures in an economy will not guarantee its success in other economies.
+52 The lessons may also be useful for EEFSU, because their transition to a

-47 For example, the Chinese government often labels any thing that works for China as socialist.
+51 For example, the Chinese government often labels any thing that works for China as socialist.
 From this point of view, there is no confusion for a Chinese decision maker about what is a socialist market and what is the meaning of socialism with a Chinese character.